Post submitted by Sula Malina, HRC Foundation Children, Youth & Families Program Coordinator

 The 2018 HRC Youth Ambassadors are a group of 16 inspiring young people, ages 15 to 22, from across the country who show courage in sharing their stories, and demonstrating a commitment to speaking out about issues facing all LGBTQ youth.
 As Youth Ambassadors, they represent HRC Foundation, using their voices to help raise awareness about HRC’s youth-focused programs.

 HRC recently sat down with Sean Bender-Prouty (they/them/theirs), a Youth Ambassador from Arlington, Virginia, to learn more about their story.
-Bender-Prouty, 14, is the first openly-LGBTQ person to attend their school and sits on the Youth Council of Gender Spectrum, an organization working to create inclusive environments for all youth.
+Bender-Prouty, 15, was the first openly-LGBTQ person to attend their middle school and sits on the Youth Council of Gender Spectrum, an organization working to create inclusive environments for all youth.

 To increase youth representation in the media, Bender-Prouty started their own magazine for LGBTQ teenagers.
 They have become an advocate for change both in schools and in mental health care systems, working to spread the message that we all deserve love and acceptance.